 The NSW National Parks and Wildlife Service (NPWS) provides facilities in its parks and reserves for visitors to enjoy and learn from.
 These facilities are often operated by NPWS, but sometimes they can be managed more effectively, efficiently or flexibly by the private sector.
 Private-sector operation also provides NPWS with additional income that can be used to protect and conserve natural and cultural heritage.

 What form does an agreement take?

-NPWS is part of the Office of Environment and Heritage (OEH).
-OEH can enter into agreements to allow commercial or business activity on land it manages.
+NPWS is part of the Department of Planning, Industry and Environment (the Department).
+The Department can enter into agreements to allow commercial or business activity on land it manages.
 An agreement is a legally binding contract and may take the form of a:

 Benefits of an agreement

 An agreement in the form of a lease, licence, permit or consent gives you:

 - a legal right to carry out your proposed activity

 - a formal relationship between you and the Department so that both parties are aware of their responsibilities and obligations